abkabeerkhan343/NoJsPage/replit.md

 # Overview

-EcoMart is a full-stack e-commerce web application focused on sustainable and eco-friendly products.
-The application features a modern Next.js frontend with server-side rendering (SSR) and static generation, backed by an Express.js API server and PostgreSQL database.
-The system supports product browsing, category filtering, shopping cart functionality, and newsletter subscriptions.
+EcoMart is a full-stack e-commerce web application focused on sustainable and eco-friendly products that works completely without JavaScript enabled.
+The application features an Express.js server with server-side rendering (SSR) using EJS templates and inline CSS, backed by Firebase integration including Firestore database, Firebase Authentication, and Cloud Functions.
+The system supports product browsing, category filtering, shopping cart functionality, user authentication, and newsletter subscriptions with complete accessibility when JavaScript is disabled.

 # User Preferences